Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09. TDD/README.md

 **BDD** (Behavior Driven Development) is an extension of TDD that focusses on commuincation and collaboration.
 Imagine putting your tests into words.
-BDD suggests that unit test names be whole sentences starting with a conditional verb "should" for example.
-Taken further these sentences to add value to the product.
+BDD suggests that names assigned to unit test be whole sentences starting with a conditional verb "should" for example.
+Taken further, these sentences should describe adding value to the product.
 For example:

+"it displays the a notifcation when a new post is created"

 Some software libraries incorporate BDD into their interfaces.
 For example: